godds/datahelix/README.md

 "5ᢃ풞ﺯ䒿囻",57,"RY904705"
 [...]
 ```
-**NOTE** we are considering adding a feature that allows you to [specify / restrict the character set](https://github.com/ScottLogic/datahelix/issues/294) in a future release.
+**NOTE** we are considering adding a feature that allows you to [specify / restrict the character set](https://github.com/finos/datahelix/issues/294) in a future release.

 ## Next steps

 That's the end of our getting started guide.
 Hopefully it has given you a good understanding of what the DataHelix generator is capable of.
 If you'd like to find out more about the various constraints the tool supports, the [Profile Developer Guide](docs/ProfileDeveloperGuide.md) is a good next step.
-You might also be interested in the [examples folder](https://github.com/ScottLogic/datahelix/tree/master/examples), which illustrates various features of the generator.
+You might also be interested in the [examples folder](https://github.com/finos/datahelix/tree/master/examples), which illustrates various features of the generator.

+## Contributing

+Please read the [Contributing](https://github.com/finos/datahelix/blob/master/.github/CONTRIBUTING.md) guidelines before making any changes.

 ## License